apache/incubator-kie-kogito-examples/process-optaplanner-quarkus/README.md

 Note: This does not yet work on Windows, GraalVM and Quarkus should be rolling out support for Windows soon

+## Swagger documentation

+You can take a look at the [swagger definition](http://localhost:8080/openapi) - automatically generated and included in this service - to determine all available operations exposed by this service.
+For easy readability you can visualize the swagger definition file using a swagger UI like for example available [here](https://editor.swagger.io).
+In addition, various clients to interact with this service can be easily generated using this swagger definition.

 ## Example Usage